Service UpdateImportant information for people applying for housing in Fife

 - are experiencing abuse or harassment in or around your home;

-- have housing difficulties because of health, disability, support, educational or employment reasons;
+- have housing difficulties because of things like

-- need to move to support your children’s educational and social development, or
+- need to move to support your children’s educational and social development

 - Your household income